rmainzer/ciuupi/cran-comments.md

 output: html_document
 ---

-## Resubmission
+## New version
-This is a resubmission.
+This is version 1.0.1 of the ciuupi package.
 In this version I have:

-* Modified examples to use `\donttest{}` instead of commenting out code that takes >5 seconds to execute
+* Implemented a numerically stable computation of the XTXinv matrix

 ## Test enviornments
 * local Windows 10, R 3.4.3
-* ubuntu 14.04 (on travis-ci), R 3.4.3
+* ubuntu 14.04 (on travis-ci), R 3.5.2
 * win-builder (devel)

 ## R CMD check results
-There were no ERRORs, WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: 'Rheanna Mainzer <rheanna.mainzer@unimelb.edu.au>' New submission

-  This is my first submission.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.